 Deciding that you want to start a business is the biggest risk.
-At first, we didn’t receive a salary for a few months so you immediately feel that you are taking a very big risk.
+At first we didn’t receive a salary for a few months so you immediately feel that you are taking a very big risk.

-For us, the turning point was when we closed our first customer.
+For us the turning point was when we closed our first customer.
 It was a very large bank here in Israel.
-We were able to sit down with the Chief Information Security Officer (CISO) in the organization and he was excited about the technology and decided to give us a chance.
+We were able to sit down with the Chief Information Security Officer (CISO) in the organisation and he was excited about the technology and decided to give us a chance.
 The product was still in its beginning stages, but we were able to demonstrate tremendous value in leveraging our technology’s capabilities.
 Today the bank is one of our best customers.
 It’s also very nice that enterprises here in Israel support and embrace startups and new technologies.

 Give us one tip for success.

 As I see it, the most important thing for every founder is to find the right people to build your team.
 In the beginning, you are a perfectionist.
-You want to control every little aspect of the company because you have the vision.
+You want to control every little aspect of the company, because you have the vision.
 But when you start growing you understand that it is not possible, so you need to have the right people and build a team that you trust.
-A team you can trust even when they make mistakes because everyone makes mistakes and this is part of being a startup.
+A team you can trust even when they make mistakes, because everyone makes mistakes and this is part of being a startup.
 Understand that you will run into some challenges, but build a team that you know understands and shares your vision and is committed to making it come to life.

 What are some activities you do together as a company?